Bácsalmás: History

+In 1786, the Croatian toponym Smilyevácz (Smiljevac) was recorded in the area of the village, now known as Bácsalmási tanyák, in addition to other such hamlets in the area such as Duboka / Doboka and Halmoš / Óalmas.

 In the 19th century the town became a centre for wine and grain production which was exported mainly to Austria and Bohemia.
 It also became an important railroad junction.
 In effect it became a prosperous community.
 However, it retained its rural character the whole time with a strong artisan class which served the surrounding region.

 In 1941, the town had a population of 13,000, two-thirds of whom were Germans (Danube Swabians).
 In 1945–46, the majority of Germans were expelled and Hungarians were brought from Slovakia to replace them.

 In 1986, Bácsalmás became a town with a population of over 8,000.
 With the closure of some industries and the reforms in agriculture, the town is losing its population.
 Bácsalmás is struggling to replace the declining agricultural sector, but alternatives are hard to find.
 The farming cooperative privatized in the early 1990s and the local state farm accumulated large debts.